-The above examples are just a small sample of possibilities: in the connected world, the opportunities to work with others on meaningful and relevant projects and share information are limitless.
-Your work will speak for itself and you will be proud of it!
+The above examples are just a small sample of the possibilities: the connected world offers limitless opportunities to share information and work with others on meaningful and relevant projects.
+Your work will speak for itself, and you will be proud of it!